 Many visit to raft the Arkansas River flowing through Browns Canyon National Monument.
 Others come for the Collegiate Peaks, looking to summit several of the state’s 14,000-foot mountains, often referred to as 14ers.
 A soak at Cottonwood Hot Springs or Mount Princeton Hot Springs is always a perfect end to an adventurous day.

-Less than 3 hours from Denver and just 2 hours from Colorado Springs, Buena Vista is an ideal weekend getaway.
+Less than 3 hours from Denver and just 2 hours from Colorado Springs, Buena Vista is an ideal weekend getaway from Denver.
 Thankfully, there are plenty of great places to stay in Buena Visa, including both luxury and budget accommodations!

 A small resort town, Keystone is a favorite destination among Colorado locals.
 During winter, families will enjoy skiing at Keystone Resort.
 Meanwhile, those seeking steep black diamond runs will love Arapahoe Basin.
 Snow tubing, cross country skiing, and ice skating on Keystone Lake are other popular things to do in Keystone.